8 Days |

-Days before the festival of lights, people start cleaning their offices and homes.
 On the occasion of Diwali, people decorate their houses with decorative articles as well as light.
-People also make Rangoli (design prepared on the floor with colours) to embellish their homes.
+People also make Rangoli (design prepared on the floor with colors) to embellish their homes.
 They wear new clothes and worship their respective deities.
-God Ganesh (God of wisdom and intellect) and Goddess Lakshmi (Goddess of wealth) are worshipped almost everywhere as it is believed that worshipping them brings prosperity and luck in the lives of people.
-People light diyas (earthen lamps) and candles to illuminate their houses and workspaces and to extend a hearty welcome to the deities.
+God Ganesha (God of wisdom and intellect) and Goddess Lakshmi (Goddess of wealth) are worshiped almost everywhere as it is believed that worshiping them brings prosperity and luck in the lives of people.
+People light diyas (earthen lamps) and candles to illuminate their houses and work spaces and to extend a hearty welcome to the deities.
 After offering prayers to the deities, people distribute sweets and gifts among their relatives, friends and neighbors.
 Children burn crackers at night, which creates a sparkling environment everywhere.

 In case you wish to join in the celebrations of Diwali in India, you can opt for the Diwali festival of light tour, during which you will be celebrating the festival with a local Indian family along with enjoying a dinner.
 Moreover, this package will allow you to tour some major tourist destinations of the countries, namely Delhi, Agra, Jaipur and Varanasi.
 So, don’t delay much and plan a Diwali Tour to India, which will let you know much more about Indian culture and beliefs.

-After arriving in Delhi, our tour representative will receive you and help you in completing the formalities at the pre-booked hotel.
+After arriving in Delhi, our tour representative will receive you and help you in completing the formalities at the hotel booked for your stay.
 Then, you will enjoy sightseeing in Delhi.
 You will visit Raj Ghat, Red Fort, Jama Masjid and pass through the streets of Chandni Chowk.
 You will also visit the UNESCO World Heritage Sites – Qutub Minar and Humayun’s Tomb.
 Then you will visit India Gate and you will be driving past the President’s House, Parliament House and other Government Secretarial Buildings.
 Your final destination of the day will be Lakshmi Narayan Temple.
 Overnight stay is in Delhi.

 After having breakfast in the hotel, you will depart for Jaipur.
-Then you will be taken to the hotel, where you can have some rest.
+Check in at the hotel once you arrive in Jaipur.
+Rest of the day is at leisure.
 You can spend your day wandering in the local crowded streets of Jaipur.
-Overnight stay is in Jaipur.
+Overnight stay is in the royal city of Jaipur.

 After having breakfast, you will explore the major attractions of the city.
-You will visit Amer Fort, Maharaja’s City Palace, Jantar Mantar, Hawa Mahal and other places like the rose garden and business centres in the city.
+You will visit Amer Fort, Maharaja’s City Palace, Jantar Mantar ( the observatory), Hawa Mahal ( the palace of wind) and other places like the rose garden and business centers in the city.
 In the evening, you can enjoy shopping in the local markets.
 Overnight stay is in the hotel.

 After having breakfast and checking out from the hotel, you will leave for Agra en route visiting Fatehpur Sikri.
 You can visit Jama Masjid, Tomb of Salim Chishti, Panch Mahal, Buland Darwaza and other famous edifices in Fatehpur Sikri.
 Then you will depart for Agra.
 Overnight stay is in Agra.

 After having breakfast, you will initiate the sightseeing tour of Agra.
 You will visit Agra Fort and Taj Mahal, both of which are the UNESCO World Heritage Sites.
 You can also head towards the local markets of Agra for buying some souvenirs.
-Afterwards, you will be dropped at the airport to pick a flight for Delhi.
+Afterwards, you will be driven back to Delhi.
 Overnight stay is in Delhi.

 In the early morning, you will enjoy a boat ride across the River Ganges.
 You will be visiting two famous ghats - Manikarnika Ghat and Harishchandra Ghat.
 The rest of the day is at leisure.
 Either you can visit the nearby site of Sarnath or you can relax in Varanasi only.
 Overnight stay is in Varanasi.